42wim/matterbridge-plus/README.md

 Simple bridge between mattermost and IRC.
 (Uses the mattermost API instead of webhooks)

 Relays public channel messages between mattermost and IRC.
+Supports multiple mattermost and irc channels.

 Requires mattermost 1.2.0+ and a dedicated user(bot) on your mattermost instance.
 Matterbridge-plus also works with private groups.